Advisement Forms & Reference Tools

-This directory provides program information, GPA requirements, and necessary "how to" steps for undergraduate students interested in changing to a program in any of the 11 colleges/schools on the USC-Columbia campus.
+This directory provides program information, GPA requirements, and necessary "how to" steps for undergraduate students interested in changing to a program in any of the 11 colleges/schools on the Columbia campus.

 Students can use the Holds side of this worksheet to learn how to view holds on Self-Service Carolina, determine what each hold means, and the requirements for various holds to be lifted.
 The Restrictions side of this worksheet can be used to decipher registration error codes that may appear when registering for courses.